sangstar/sangstar.github.io/docs/_posts/2023-06-03-bayes-logistic.markdown

 ## An aside: a common misconception about naive Bayes as a linear classifier
 If you Google whether Naive Bayes is a linear classifier, lots of stuff you'll read will say that it is, yet at the same time looking at images of naive Bayes will show non-linear decision boundaries.
 What gives?
 Hopefully this will clear things up.

-Formally speaking, a linear classifier is a model that makes a classification decision using a linear combination of its features and some scalars (not arbitrarily considering calars would be to imply that all scalars are always equal to unity):
+Formally speaking, a linear classifier is a model that makes a classification decision using a linear combination of its features and some scalars:

 $$y = f \bigl(\sum_j w_j x_j \bigr)$$